bilbof/idrac_exporter/README.md

   - sensors
   - power
   - sel            # iDRAC only
+# OPTIONAL: Use OpenManage Enterprise for iDRAC Service Discovery
+# hostname: dell-exporter.example.org # host for this exporter.
+Used only for OME service discovery.
+# ome:
+#   username: user
+#   password: pass
+#   hostname: 127.0.0.1:3004
 ```

 As shown in the example above, under `hosts` you can specify login information for individual hosts via their IP address, otherwise the exporter will attempt to use the login information under `default`.
 Under `metrics` you can select what kind of metrics that should be returned, as described in more detail below.